-lcon Description (c1)) Turns the wireless feature on or off.
-NOTE: A wireless network must be set up before a wireless connection is possible.
-Turns the TouchPad and TouchPad light on and off.
-101 Switches the screen image among display devices connected to the system.
+lcon Description Ý Mutes the microphone. ∎ ⊗ Mutes or restores speaker sound. ((I)) Turns the wireless feature on or off.
+NOTE: A wireless network must be set up before a wireless connection is possible. Ø Turns the TouchPad on or off.
+F Turns the TouchPad and TouchPad light on and off.
+Switches the screen image among display devices connected to the system.
 For example, if a monitor is connected to the computer, repeatedly pressing the key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
 C Initiates Sleep, which saves your information in system memory.
 The display and other system components turn off and power is conserved.
 To exit Sleep, briefly press the power button.
 CAUTION: To reduce the risk of information loss, save your work before initiating Sleep.
 Provides quick access to your Skype for Business calendar.
-NOTE: This feature requires Skype® for Business or Lync® 2013 running on Microsoft Exchange or Office 365® servers. 二 Turns the screen sharing function on or off.
+NOTE: This feature requires Skype® for Business or Lync® 2013 running on Microsoft Exchange or Office 365® servers. Ţ Turns the screen sharing function on or off.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.
-Answers a call.
+S Answers a call.
 Starts a call during a 1-on-1 chat.
 Places a call on hold.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.
-8 Ends a call.
+Ends a call.
 Declines incoming calls.
 Ends screen sharing.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.